jeandamien-genero/app-ouvriers-deux-mondes/README.md

 Initial acquisition and structuration of the texts were automatically produced based on the digitization of _[Internet Archive](http://timeusage.paris.inria.fr/mediawiki/index.php/Aper%C3%A7u_des_%C3%A9tats#Les_Ouvriers_des_Mondes)_, using [the LSE-OD2M app](https://gitlab.inria.fr/almanach/time-us/LSE-OD2M) developed by Alix Chagué, Research and Development engineer of the [ALMAnaCH team at Inria](https://team.inria.fr/almanach/fr/).
 Scientific encoding was then carry out by Jean-Damien Généro, Studies Engineer at CNRS, first welcomed at the [Centre Maurice Halbwachs](https://www.cmh.ens.fr/) (CMH) and then assigned at the [Centre de recherches historiques](http://crh.ehess.fr/) (CRH) under the supervision of Anne Lhuissier, Research Director at INRAE (CMH) and Stéphane Baciocchi, Research Engineer from EHESS (CRH).

 The goal of the app is to present the advance of the work on the monographs.
-It is currently developed by Jean-Daming Généro from XML-TEI files structured by Alix Chagué and himself.
+It is currently developed by Jean-Damien Généro.

 ---